oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 Ready to start demo project code transfer, proceed ?
 ```

-  3. The Script checks that everything is setup as expected, and ensures that your code repo is empty (after all you wpoudln't want to overwrite any existing work) If there is a problem it will tell you.
+  3. The Script checks that everything is setup as expected, and ensures that your code repo is empty (after all you wouldn't want to overwrite any existing work) If there is a problem it will tell you.
 It then asks if you want to proceed, enter `y` if you do.

   ```
   OK, starting to transfer sample code